openbmc/docs/designs/bmc-reboot-cause-update.md

 2. Redefining Reboot Cause Type **WDIOF_EXTERN1**:

-- This type will henceforth represent a software reset.
+- This one is still under discussion, so not all BMC vendors support this change.
+- Currently, this flag is represent **Software reset** in userspace.

 3. Revise the Definition of **WDIOF_CARDRESET**: